Larter Art Deco Cufflinks

 | Bold green enamel borders surround finely

-created a collection of striking gold cufflinks with jazzy
+& Sons created a collection of striking gold cufflinks with

-The cufflinks, like this pair, are an elegant celebration of Art
+enamels.
+The cufflinks, like this pair, are an elegant

-The backs of the cufflinks show the care and craftsmanship taken by Larter & Sons in creating cufflinks.
-Here you will find sturdy brackets and bridges that securely hold these cufflinks on the cuff.
-The elaborate scroll work along the bridges was a signature of Larter & Sons during the early Art Deco period.
+The backs of these cufflinks show the care and craftsmanship taken by Larter & Son.
+Note the sturdy brackets and bridges that secure the cufflinks when worn.
+The intricate scroll work along the bridges was a signature of Larter & Sons during the early Art Deco period.

-The maker's mark for Larter & Sons is found on the opposite side of the cross bars just to the right of "14K" for the purity of the gold.
+The maker's mark for Larter & Sons is found on the cross bars just to the right of "14K" for the purity of the gold.
 The maker's mark is a profile of a spring-loaded shirt stud introduced by the firm in the late 1890s.

 Name: Green and Gold